- LAST REVIEWED: 08 June 2017

 - DOI: 10.1093/obo/9780199920082-0119

-Li 1986 and Huang 1994 provide two very different examples of Chiang studies favored in Taiwan in earlier decades: the former a highly provocative account, the latter a more orthodox historical analysis which provides a sympathetic reading of Chiang.
-Loh 1966 provides a balanced assessment which is still convincing, despite being superseded by diary-based scholarship in more recent years (see Historiographical Overviews).
-Lu 2011, Lu 2012, and Wang 2011 are useful collections of recent Chinese-language scholarship on Chiang emerging on both sides of the Taiwan Strait, while Yang 2008 is one of the most commonly cited examples of PRC-based scholarship on Chiang emerging since the opening of the Chiang diaries.
-Yamada and Matsushige 2013 is the most representative collection of recent Japanese scholarship on Chiang.
+Li 1986 and Huang 1994 provide two very different examples of Chiang studies favored in Taiwan in earlier decades: the former a highly provocative account, the latter a more orthodox historical analysis that provides a sympathetic reading of Chiang.
+Loh 1966 provides a balanced assessment that is still convincing, despite being superseded by diary-based scholarship in more-recent years (see Historiographical Overviews).
+Lu 2011, Lu 2012, and Wang 2011 are useful collections of early-21st-century Chinese-language scholarship on Chiang emerging on both sides of the Taiwan Strait, while Yang 2008 is one of the most commonly cited examples of PRC-based scholarship on Chiang emerging since the opening of the Chiang diaries.
+Yamada and Matsushige 2013 is the most representative collection of early-21st-century Japanese scholarship on Chiang.

 Huang Renyu 黃仁宇.
 Cong Dalishi de jiaodu du Jiang Jieshi riji (從大歷史的角度讀蔣介石日記).
-Taipei: Shibao wenhua chuban qiye youxian gongsi, 1994.
+Taibei: Shibao wenhua chuban qiye youxian gongsi, 1994.

 Li Ao 李敖.
 Jiang Jieshi yanjiu (蔣介石研究).
-Taipei: Tianyuan tushu youxian gongsi, 1986.
+Taibei: Tianyuan tushu youxian gongsi, 1986.

 A deliberately provocative, quasi-scholarly assessment of Chiang by a public intellectual famous for his criticism of the KMT establishment on Taiwan under martial law.
 Originally banned in Taiwan.